SiteRelEnby/anduril2/README.md

     * Channel cycle - continues to switch channels when held.
 Somewhat of a placeholder for future support of >2 channels but also works fine with two.
     * Blink RGB aux (if present) red when locked on 1/2C (`BLINK_LOCK_REMINDER`)
     * Optionally use aux instead of main emitters to blink numbers (`BLINK_NUMBERS_WITH_AUX`)
-      * Configure in the 9H menu as the last item (3 on dual channel, 2 on single channel).
-1C = use aux.
-2C+ = use main emitters - number of clicks is the brightness level to use (e.g. 25C, 50C, 150C...).
+      * Configure in the 9H menu as the last item (after channel ramp/switch selection and jumpstart config, if present).
+1C = low aux.
+2C = high aux.
+3+C: Use main emitters; number of clicks is the brightness level to use (e.g. 25C, 50C, 150C...).
       * Set the colour with `BLINK_NUMBERS_WITH_AUX_COLOUR` - e.g. `#define BLINK_NUMBERS_WITH_AUX_COLOUR 0x14<<1 //cyan, high` (see configuration section for other values)
 * Additional options in beacon mode
   * 2H to set the time the light is on (1 blink = 100ms) (`USE_BEACON_ON_CONFIG`).
 Each blink while held is 100ms of time on.